 Is Bigger Always Better?

-An earphones driver is usually in the range of 8mm to 15mm in diameter while a headphones driver ranges from 20mm to 50mm in diameter.
+A standard earphones driver is usually in the range of 8mm to 15mm in diameter while a headphones driver ranges from 20mm to 50mm in diameter.
 Generally, a driver’s size determines the loudness of the headphones.

-Many people believe the bigger the size, the better the sound quality.
+Many believe the bigger the size, the better the sound quality.
 This is not entirely true, although due to a larger diaphragm, the bass may be a little cleaner.
 However, headphones with large drivers also tend to struggle in reproducing high frequencies (treble).

 Also, we can learn a thing or two from Audio Technica.
 This company makes two high-end headphones models: the M40X and the M50X.
 The M40 uses 40mm drivers while the M50 uses 45mm drivers.
 You’d assume that the M50X produces better sound due to its larger drivers, right?
 Not necessarily.